 What we are doing to procure sustainable goods

 Our trust-wide sustainable procurement policy embeds sustainable practice in all future procurement endeavours.
 It ensures, to the best of our abilities, in any future procurement decision things like Fair Trade goods, local suppliers and reduction of demand are all prioritised.

 We have also introduced e-procurement processes to reduce paper waste in internal procurement operations, reducing our carbon footprint and helping to protect forests.

 Our utilisation of the NHS Supply Chain has also increased, bringing with it further commitment to its sustainability goals.
 The NHS Supply Chain guarantees sustainability in their operations and procurement, using fuel-efficient delivery fleets and ethical sourcing that upholds labour standards for a wide range of supply types.

-Working with our partners in catering, such ISS catering and Costa Coffee, we provide sustainably sourced food and drink to patients and visitors to the hospital.
+Working with our partners in catering, such ISS catering and Starbucks, we provide sustainably sourced food and drink to patients and visitors to the hospital.